Bohannon scores 24, leads No. 3 Iowa past No. 16 UNC 93-80

+IOWA CITY, Iowa (AP) — Jordan Bohannon said he could have been much better.

+Given what he’s been through in the last year, he’ll take the night he had on Tuesday.

-IOWA CITY, Iowa (AP) — Jordan Bohannon scored 24 points to lead four players in double figures for No. 3 Iowa, and the Hawkeyes beat No. 16 North Carolina 93-80 in an ACC/Big Ten Challenge game on Tuesday night.
+Bohannon scored 24 points to lead four players in double figures for No. 3 Iowa, and the Hawkeyes beat No. 16 North Carolina 93-80 in an ACC/Big Ten Challenge game.

-Luka Garza, who came into the game leading the nation in scoring at 34 points per game, had 16 points and 14 rebounds for the Hawkeyes (4-0).
-It was the 24th double-double of Garza’s career, but he had his streak of 19 consecutive games of scoring 20 points or more snapped.

-Bohannon, a senior who missed most of last season after undergoing hip surgery in December, had scored 11 points in Iowa’s first three games this season.
+Bohannon had scored 11 points in Iowa’s first three games this season.
 But he got hot from 3-point range, making 7 of 16 attempts, and converted his only shot from inside the arc.

-Garrison Brooks scored 17 points to lead five players in double figures for the Tar Heels (3-2).
-Day’Ron Sharpe had 13 points and RJ Davis had 12.
+“I didn’t think I shot the ball well,” Bohannon said.
+“I hit some pretty big shots.
+But I still thought I had an off day.”

+“He’s been shooting it that way every day,” Iowa coach Fran McCaffery said.
+“If he gets open shots, he’s going to make them.
+I don’t care who we play.
+That’s the way he is.”

 CJ Fredrick had 21 points and Joe Wieskamp added 19 for the Hawkeyes.
 Frederick, Wieskamp and Bohannon had all 17 of Iowa’s 3-pointers.

+“That’s the kind of team we put together,” McCaffery said.
+“They were physical.
+They have size.
+They rotated guys (on Garza).
+When they’re in like that, you’ve got to move it, move it, move it, and shoot open jumpers.”

-Iowa opened the game with an 11-2 run and led by as much as 17 points in the first half before taking a 43-31 halftime lead on Fredrick’s 3-pointer.
+Iowa made seven of its first nine 3-pointers.
+The Hawkeyes opened the game with an 11-2 run and led by as much as 17 points in the first half before taking a 43-31 halftime lead on Fredrick’s 3-pointer.

+“We didn’t guard the 3-point shooter,” North Carolina coach Roy Williams said.
+“And if you go by our defensive principles that we do every single day, then we wouldn’t have allowed those 3-point (shots).
+And they happened to make a bunch of them.”

+“I’m going to tell you — Luka Garza is the real deal,” Williams said.
+“You look at the numbers he’s put up.
+I think it boils down to one thing.
+He’s got probably tons more sweat than other guys have, and that’s something I’ve always admired.”

-North Carolina opened the second half on a 14-5 run and got to within one point three times before eventually taking a 66-65 lead with 9:52 left on two free throws by Davis.
+North Carolina opened the second half on a 14-5 run and got to within one point three times before eventually taking a 66-65 lead with 9:52 left on two free throws by RJ Davis.

-Iowa answered with a 16-2 run, capped by a 3-pointer by Bohannon with 6:57 to play, and the Hawkeyes wouldn’t trail again.
+The Hawkeyes, though, scored 16 consecutive points, a run capped by Bohannon’s 3-pointer with 6:57 to play, and they wouldn’t trail again.

+“We’re just an experienced team,” Bohannon said.
+“We know what we need to do to get things done and win games.
+We knew they were going to make a run.
+It wasn’t anything we were shocked about.”

+Garrison Brooks led the Tar Heels with 17 points.
+Day’Ron Sharpe had 13 points, and Davis added 12.

 BROOKS STARTS